mpnguyen2/shape_vae/README.md

 There are currently three folders corresponding to different approaches we're working on:
 * direct: Discretize 2D distribution by bicubic spline and use a direct network for optimization tasks.
-* single_level: Use a latent representation to improve the training.
+* single_level: Image is dissected into a grid of subgrid.
+The improvement position is infered by a combined latent representations of all subgrids.
+O(sqrt(N))
 * multi_level: Use both latent representation and a hierarchy with multi-level network to efficiently apply reinforcement learning to optimization tasks.
+O(log N).